Master List of Hampshire Grants

 Eligibility: Div III students concentrating in film or video.

-Eligibility: Current Hampshire students in good academic standing.
-Students who are receiving financial aid or can otherwise demonstrate financial need will be prioritized.
-Funding is available for any currently enrolled student who is returning to Hampshire in the fall.
-Students planning to be on leave for the fall must be doing a field study and not taking a leave of absence.
+Eligibility: Hampshire College students in good academic standing who are currently receiving financial aid.
+Funding is available for currently enrolled students who are returning to Hampshire in the fall.
+Students planning to be on leave for the fall must be doing a field study and not a leave of absence.

 Description: The fund provides grants to support young women in their efforts to enhance their outdoor skills.